Office of International Programs and Services

 How does online study affect my ability to meet enrollment requirements once I re-enter the U.S.?

-What should I do if I cannot study in the U.S. in Fall 2025?
+What should I do if I cannot study in the U.S. in Spring 2026?

-• Complete an F1 withdrawal form at https://oips.gmu.edu/f-1-and-j1-forms/, the withdrawal section.
-We are required to terminate your F1 SEVIS record since you cannot meet the F-1 in-person enrollment requirements.
+• Complete an F1 withdrawal form at https://oips.gmu.edu/f-1-and-j1-forms/, withdrawal section.
+We are required to terminate your F1 SEVIS record since you cannot meet F-1 in person enrollment requirements.

-• Notify your academic department about your inability to re-enter the U.S. for Fall 2025 studies.
+• Notify your academic department about your inability to re-enter the U.S. for Spring 2026 studies.

-Do I need to drop my Fall 2025 classes to avoid a tuition penalty?
+Do I need to drop my Spring 2026 classes to avoid tuition penalty?

 Yes.
-If you are unable to continue with any Fall 2025 classes for which you are registered, you must drop those classes on Patriotweb to avoid tuition payment penalties.
+If you unable to continue with any Spring 2026 classes for which you are registered, you must drop those classes on Patriotweb to avoid tuition payment penalties.
 Make sure you drop the classes by the last day to add for your program.
 See the Student Accounts Calendar and specifically review the Liability Dates section.
 We recommend that you drop your courses by the first day of class to avoid any mistakes.

 How do I contact my academic department for additional questions about my program?